Mamenchisaurus: Mamenchisaurus jingyanensis

 M. jingyanensis was described in 1998 by Yihong Zhang, Kui Li, and Qinghua Zeng.
-The type specimen (CV00734) was located 200 m away from the administrative headquarters of the town of Meiwang, Jingyan county.
-Another specimen (JV002) was found in the village of Sanjiang approximately 10 km from Meiwang and became the paratype.
-A third specimen (CV00219) found near the village of Dujia, about 10 kilometers from Sanjiang.
+The type specimen (CV00734) was located 200 m away from the administrative headquarters of the town of Meiwang, Jingyan County.
+Another specimen (JV002) was found in the village of Sanjiang, approximately 10 km from Meiwang, and was assigned the paratype.
+A third specimen (CV00219) was found near the village of Dujia, about 10 kilometers from Sanjiang.
 The fossils were located in the Sichuan basin, from the Upper Shaximiao Formation.
-The species name refers to Jingyan County from which the majority of specimens were excavated.
+The species name refers to Jingyan County, from which the majority of specimens were excavated.
+M. jingyanensis has a femur length of 2 m.

 The type specimen includes a partial scapula and complete coracoid, forelimb material, a complete ischium, a relatively complete skull, and a hyoid bone.
-The paratype specimen included three anterior cervical vertebrae, several weathered dorsal vertebrae, various caudal vertebrae including a nearly articulated column, relatively complete hind and forelimbs, and isolated teeth.
+The paratype specimen included three anterior cervical vertebrae, several weathered dorsal vertebrae, a column of nearly articulated caudal vertebrae, relatively complete hind and forelimbs, and isolated teeth.
 The third specimen preserved a column of cervical vertebrae with articulated ribs, four fused sacral vertebrae, several caudal vertebrae, a complete scapulocoracoid, various limb bones, and isolated teeth.